bglamadrid/bglamadrid/README.md

 > Russia vs Ukraine is a complicated matter.
 Conflicts have always been, and will probably be (I wish I would be wrong to think so) a part of how humans act.
 Honestly I feel super sorry for all the innocents people who never had have anything to do with the unfold of events there.

 > On the other hand though, I feel it is un-wise to side with either parts of the conflict without having prior, proper knowledge about it.
 War is never my option, but that doesn't mean it may never happen, even in my own face.
 And yet, when it comes to politics I will never trust those that cannot be trusted.
 Which are too many.
-Sorry to be so blunt about it.
+Sorry not sorry.

 > What I do hope is for the war to be over soon, with as little friction as possible, because human lives are precious!